soderling-lab/SynaptopathyProteomics/docs/Methods.md

 Benjamini Hochberg.
 Significant if p.value is less than 0.05.

 ## Coexpression network construction A WT and KO coexpression network were
-constructed using the bicor function from the WGCNA function.
+constructed using the bicor function from the WGCNA package.
 Bicor is a robust alternative to Spearman correlation.

 Define an adjacency matrix as the mxm correlation matrix of m genes.
 A